mpolednik/mpolednik.github.io/_posts/2017-09-13-vgpu-in-ovirt.md

 ## Step 1: Host Requirements

-As far as hardware goes, the essential requirement is having a hardware that has IOMMU.
+~~As far as hardware goes, the essential requirement is having a hardware that has IOMMU.
 The IOMMU must also be enabled -- follow the steps in an [older post]({% post_url 2017-03-19-hostdev-passthrough-pci %}#requirements).
 The second requirement is having vGPU capable GPU -- please refer to [NVIDIA datasheet](http://images.nvidia.com/content/grid/pdf/188270-NVIDIA-GRID-Datasheet-NV-US-FNL-Web.pdf).
-The indicator whether IOMMU is enabled can be seen in oVirt engine:
+The indicator whether IOMMU is enabled can be seen in oVirt engine:~~

+*Update: IOMMU is not needed, vGPU should work even if "Device Passthrough" in the screenshot below is disabled.*

 {% include image.html name="ovirt-host.png" width="100%" %}